accesscode-2-1/ice-cream-sandwich/unit-0/week-3.md

 George

+* Last week's medium post:
-* Last week’s goal
+* Last week’s goal:
-* What went well (what goals did you meet?)
+* What went well (what goals did you meet?):
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?)
+How?):
-* What is your goal for next week?
+* What is your goal for next week?:
-* What do you need help with? (peers sign up to help if they can)
+* What do you need help with? (peers sign up to help if they can):

 Jorge